awkwardblackcoder/beginner-javascript-notes/1-variables.md

 We may expect `beyonce` to equal `"Hi, I'm Beyonce Knowles."`, but later in our JavaScript code, we redefined it to `"Hi, I'm Beyonce Carter."` and JavaScript threw no errors.
 This can lead to unintended side-effects and we should be very careful when using `var` to declare variables.

 This is why the <strong>let</strong> and <strong>const</strong> variable is an important addition to our JavaScript arsenal!
-It will never disrespect your intelligence like the `var` variable.
+They will never disrespect your intelligence like the `var` variable.